 Standard Operating Procedure (SOP):

-Any stakeholder who wants to initiate a grievance/complaint may in the first instance bring the issue to the notice of the head of the respective Teaching/Administrative Department, who will address the issue and try to resolve it within 10- working days of the receipt of the grievance.
+Any stakeholder who wants to initiate a grievance/complaint may in the first instance bring the issue to the notice of the head of the respective Teaching/Administrative Department, who will address the issue and try to resolve it within 15- working days if the grievance is normal and 7 working days for urgent /grave nature grievance of the receipt of the grievance.

-If no response is received within the stipulated time from the respective department or the grievant is dissatisfied with response/resolution to his/her grievance, then the grievant may register his/her grievance to the University Grievances Redressal Committee.
+If no response is received within the stipulated time from the respective department or the department concerned if unable to come-up with a resolution then the matter shall be forwarded to GRC either for assistance or dispose of the matter or the grievant is dissatisfied with response/resolution to his/her grievance, then the grievant may register his/her grievance to the University Grievances Redressal Cell.

 Procedure to be observed for Grievances Redressal by Grievances Redressal Cell (GRC):

-- Step-1: Student and Staff to register a written complaint with the convener of the GRC in person or through the official email address of the committee i.e. email@example.com.
-The complainants are required to use official UoCH email address or to provide a copy of his CNIC or CNIC No. , their Department/Section, Address, Email, and contact number for future correspondence (The committee will be duty bound not to disclose the name(s) of the complainant).
-The complainant shall also clearly mention whether he/she wants to be heard in person for the perusal of the Grievance/ Complaint.
+- Step-1: Student and Staff to register a written complaint with the convener of the GRC in person or through the official email address of the cell i.e. firstname.lastname@example.org.
+The students should use their personal email address in registering complain and for written complain student identity card must be provided, whereas the staffs are required to use official UoCH email address or to provide a copy of his/her CNIC or CNIC No. their Department/Section, Address, Email, and contact number for future correspondence (The committee will be duty bound not to disclose the name(s) of the complainant).
+The complainant shall also clearly mention whether he/she wants to be heard in person for the perusal of the Grievance/Complaint.

-If the complaint is maintainable, the committee first job may be to look into the ways wherein the grievance can be resolved through mediation without undergoing a formal inquiry.
+- Step-2: The GRC prima facie loot into the genuineness and maintainability of the complaint.
+If the complaint is maintainable, then GRC first job may be to look into the ways thereof to address and resolve the grievance through mediation without undergoing a formal inquiry.

-- Step-4: The Project Director may approve the findings of the committee and issue directives in matters which fall within his discretionary powers.
-In issues which do not fall within his discretionary powers, the same may be referred to the relevant Statutory bodies along with comments of the Project Director for a final decision.
+- Step-4: The Vice Chancellor may approve the findings of the GRC and issue directives in matters which fall within his statutory/discretionary powers.
+Issues which do not fall within his Statutory/discretionary powers, the same may be referred to the relevant Statutory bodies along with comments of the Vice Chancellor for a final decision.
 The said decision would be final in the matter, appeal whereof can be made as per provisions of the Regulation of the University of Chitral.

-- In case the matter is grave in nature and require a thorough probe then it may be referred for a procedural inquiry to the Project Director by GRC.
+- In case the matter is grave in nature and require a thorough probe then it may be referred for a procedural inquiry to the Vice-Chancellor by GRC.

 - In case the matter is related to a statutory body it may directly be recommended to be dealt with accordingly without undergoing an inquiry into it.